 SEJ member Robin Lloyd compiled this comprehensive 25-page list (last updated Feb 9, 2020).
 You can use and share it for free.
 Includes science, environment, health, climate, nature and tech media.
+Mainly U.S. and Canada, English-language; some Latin America.
 Scroll toward the bottom for additional resources, indemnity information, source-finding resources and more.

 National Writers Union

 Offers a lot of diverse material even to non-members, including:

 - Book Authors Page, with advice on copyright, electronic rights, and royalties.